Tech-Inspire-SL/TreeventX/SETUP.md

 *   **Git:** For cloning the repository.
 *   **Node.js (LTS) & npm:** For running the Next.js application.
-*   **Supabase Account & Project:** GatherFlow relies heavily on Supabase for its backend (database, authentication, storage).
+*   **Supabase Account & Project:** TreeventX relies heavily on Supabase for its backend (database, authentication, storage).
 You'll need to set up a Supabase project.

 ## 1. Clone the Repository